daeh/zotero-markdb-connect/README.md

 _ZoteroObsidianCitations_ can extract the Zotero-Item-Key that specifies which Zotero Item a Markdown note corresponds to.
 The Zotero-Item-Key is taken from the Markdown file contents using a custom RegEx pattern.

 Zotero automatically generates Item Keys, they take the form of `ABCD1234`, as in `zotero://select/library/items/ABCD1234`.
-NB this is not the same as the BetterBibTex citekey you assigned an item (e.g. `mycitekey` in `zotero://select/items/@mycitekey`).
+NB this is not the same as the BetterBibTeX citekey you assigned an item (e.g. `mycitekey` in `zotero://select/items/@mycitekey`).

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),